MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 This feature applies to:

+- **iOS/iPadOS**

+  Includes device settings that are directly generated from Apple Profile-Specific Payload Keys.
+More settings and keys are continually being added.
+To learn more about profile-specific payload keys, go to [Profile-Specific Payload Keys](https://developer.apple.com/documentation/devicemanagement/profile-specific_payload_keys) (opens Apple's website).

 - **macOS**

   Includes device settings that are directly generated from Apple Profile-Specific Payload Keys.
 More settings and keys are continually being added.
 To learn more about profile-specific payload keys, go to [Profile-Specific Payload Keys](https://developer.apple.com/documentation/devicemanagement/profile-specific_payload_keys) (opens Apple's website).

 - **Windows 10/11**

-  There are thousands of settings to choose, including settings that haven't been available before.
+  There are thousands of settings, including settings that haven't been available before.
 These settings are directly generated from the Windows configuration service providers (CSPs).
 You can also configure Administrative Templates, and have more Administrative Template settings available.
 As Windows adds or exposes more settings to MDM providers, these settings are added quicker to Microsoft Intune for you to configure.

 > [!TIP]
 > To see the Microsoft Edge policies you have configured, open Microsoft Edge, and go to `edge://policy`.